Skip to content

 About

-Newer Google Pixel devices require to flash an AXP.OS factory image once.
-This is needed only on the very first flash or when you need to recover from a bad flash.
+On Google Pixel devices, a so-called factory image must be flashed when installing AXP.OS for the first time.
+This is needed only on the very first installation, between MRUs or when you need to recover from a bad flash.

-This is also why a factory image will not be generated regularly and so are likely older then the latest OTA zip.
-Don’t worry simply do an OTA afterwards and you are on the latest version again.
+This is also why a factory image will not be generated regularly and so are likely older than the latest OTA zip.
+Don’t worry simply do an OTA afterwards and you are on the latest version.

 Requirements